-On Saturday 11 July, Provenance Kitchen served up delicious food at Burwash Manor, located in the village of Barton, about 5 miles from Cambridge.
-Provenance Kitchen’s gleaming Airstream caravan looked right at home amid Burwash Manor’s lovely independent shops, including foodie haven The Larder in its Food Hall.
+On Saturday 11 July, Provenance served up delicious food at Burwash Manor, located in the village of Barton, about 5 miles from Cambridge.
+Provenance’s gleaming Airstream caravan looked right at home amid Burwash Manor’s lovely independent shops, including foodie haven The Larder in its Food Hall.

 Paulo and I had a look the menu whilst taking in the tantalising aromas emanating from the Airstream caravan.
-Provenance Kitchen’s menu is divided into sections to emphasise traceability and sustainability (From The Land, From The Sea, From The Farm and From The Dairy).
+Provenance’s menu is divided into sections to emphasise traceability and sustainability (From The Land, From The Sea, From The Farm and From The Dairy).

 Their homemade soda was elderflower lemonade, which was sweet and very refreshing.